 Ansible will take the hosts from the “linux” group using the “inventory” file and run the “setup” module.
-If everything is correct, you should receive a long green-colored json-like output describing your machine - from the IP address, through the architecture, date, devices and so on.
-If you came up with an error at this point, you’ll need to fix the configuration accordingly.
+If everything is correct, you should receive a long green-coloured json-like output describing your machine - from the IP address, through the architecture, date, devices and so on.
+If you come up with an error at this point, you’ll need to fix the configuration accordingly.

-This is the minimum definition of playbook.
-It doesn’t contain any tasks so far (we’ll add them soon) but by using these these lines, Ansible already knows the following:
+This is the minimum definition of a playbook.
+It doesn’t contain any tasks so far (we’ll add them soon), but by using these lines, Ansible already knows the following:

 This is a simple task which will create an “admin” account to your system and assign a /bin/bash shell for it.
-Right now you can’t login to this account because it has neither a password nor an ssh-key attached.
+Right now, you can’t log into this account because it has neither a password nor a ssh-key attached.
 Let’s give it a key.
 Pop these additional lines into the playbook:

 Of course, replace SSH_KEY with your own key.
 Now, let’s run the playbook and see the output.
 You can check out the playbook using the following command:

 Ansible attached an SSH key to that account.

 If everything goes as planned, you should be able to ssh to your machine using the “admin” account.

 Ok, now what happens when we run the same playbook again?
 Well, the output should look like this: